21 things I learned at ashram Amritapuri Kerala India

 1. I can never stay 100% disciplined no matter how much I try.
 There are days when I can accomplish everything I want to, or even more, but then also many when I don’t even feel like doing anything.
 It was the same with yoga at the ashram.
 I tried to practice every day.
 TRIED.
 But not every day I had energy for it so I had to force myself into it just to keep the word I gave to myself.

-2. I could get ”horny”, or let’s say ”sexual” no matter where I am.
-I was at ashram Amritapuri after I spent 5 months trying to convince myself that my spirituality was way bigger than my animal needs.
+2. I could get ”horny”, or let’s say ”sexual/passionate” no matter where I am.
+I was at ashram Amritapuri after I spent 5 months trying to convince myself that my spirituality was way bigger than my animal/human needs.
 Boy, was I wrong!
 The idea of having someone to cuddle or even better, to have sex with, crossed my mind once or twice.
 Ok, sorry, no lies when speaking of such a sacred place… I wanted to have sex badly and I felt ashamed of feeling that ”thing” at the ashram.
 Sometimes I got paralized as I thought some holy people out there could read my mind or feel my sexual needs when I walked down the street…

 4. I do not enjoy eating with my hands instead of with cutlery.
-I mean I would not mind that much if my nails were short and everyone did not have to see then all the different meals I’ve eaten in the past few days with leftovers under my nails.
+I mean I would not mind that much if my nails were very short and everyone did not have to see then all the different meals I’ve eaten in the past few days with leftovers under my nails.
 Also, trying to eat rice with water using my fingers?
 Wait, how does that even work? … I want to eat everything always with a big spoon only for the rest of my life … and trust me, eating out at posh restaurants do not make it easy for me.

-5. It’s really true that the Indian cuisine based on Ayurvedic principles of mixing all the flavours makes me crave less sweets and chocolate.
+5. It’s really true that Indian cuisine based on Ayurvedic principles of mixing all the flavours makes me crave less sweets and chocolate.
 I did not eat anything like that since my second day at the ashram even though I walked around a bakery with cakes and muffins every day.

-6. There’s very few things I could repeat over and over and over again without getting into an unpleasant stereotype, but I could definitely spend hours walking up and down the coast soaking up my feet in the sea EVERY D*MN DAY.
+6. There’s very few things I could repeat over and over and over again without getting into an unpleasant stereotype, but I could definitely spend hours walking up and down the coast soaking up my feet in the sea EVERY SINGLE DAY.

 7. Spending time on the beach and not being able to swim is too painful!
 Because of the strong current it’s not allowed to swim in the sea at the beaches around Amritapuri.
 Trust me, it was very difficult not to strip into bikini in that heat and humidity.